MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-T-Small-Passenger-Vessels-Under-100-Gross-Tons/part-175-General-Provisions/section-175.400.md

 (3) Those waters less than 20 nautical miles from a harbor of safe refuge that the cognizant Officer in Charge, Marine Inspection, determines are not partially protected waters or protected waters because they present special hazards due to weather or other circumstances.

-*Ferry* means a vessel that is used on a regular schedule -
+*Ferry* means a vessel that is used on a regular schedule—

 (1) To provide transportation only between places that are not more than 300 miles apart; and

-(2) To transport only -
+(2) To transport only—

 (i) Passengers; or